 Throughout history, humans have been connected to their homelands.
 Historically, indigenous peoples around the world have held a deep understanding of landscapes, ecological connections, and local plants and animals - these things were a natural part of daily life.
 The few intact indigenous cultures remaining in our world today still have these deep connections embedded into their way of being.
 With it, they have wisdom, purpose, and resilience.

 In recent centuries the expansion of technological and scientific ways of knowing have allowed people to pursue new and different ways of life.
 Through that growth, many of us have migrated to dense cities and become more reliant on technology and the conveniences of city life.
 While this way of life has brought many tangible benefits, it has also distanced us from the natural world.

-Forest therapy first emerged as a modern practice in the 1980s in Japan, where it is called shinrin-yoku, or 'forest bathing'.
+Forest bathing first emerged as a modern practice in the 1980s in Japan, where it is called shinrin-yoku.
 Now practiced around the globe, forest therapy is a way for people of all backgrounds, ages, and abilities to reconnect to nature.
-Numerous scientific studies are being done to help us better understand the effects of forest therapy on our human psychology and physiology.
+Numerous scientific studies are being done to help us better understand the effects of forest bathing on our human psychology and physiology.
 Generally we know that common therapeutic benefits of this practice include reduced stress, heightened sensory awareness, and increased sense of place and community.